siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 At Oak, we recently launched a new website for our friends at [Collaborative Fund](http://www.collaborativefund.com/), built on Siteleaf.
 The site features a [blog](http://www.collaborativefund.com/blog/) for their prolific content, including [author](http://www.collaborativefund.com/blog/authors/morgan/) and [tag](http://www.collaborativefund.com/blog/tags/featured/) pages.

-In this tutorial, we'll show you how to set up your Jekyll blog with author pages and then leverage Siteleaf to maintain your content.
+In this tutorial, we show you how to set up your Jekyll blog with author pages and then leverage Siteleaf to maintain your content.

 ## Create an author collection